 Centralia Illinois Nursing Home Abuse Lawyers

-If your loved one has suffered injury or harm while residing at Colonial Apartments, call the Rosenfeld Injury Lawyers law offices now.
+If your loved one has suffered injury or harm while residing at Colonial Apartments, call the Rosenfeld Injury Lawyers LLC law offices now.
 Our dedicated Centralia lawyers can work on your behalf to file and resolve claims for compensation against all those who caused your loved one’s harm, injury or premature death.

 We encourage you and your family to contact our Clinton County elder abuse law office today by calling (888) 424-5757 to schedule your appointment for a comprehensive case review at no charge.
 No upfront fees are necessary because our law firm accepts all nursing home abuse claims for compensation through contingency fee agreements.